jdevfullstack/lightweight-web-server/README.md

 So, everything can be processed by a computer as long as the programmer can represent the data as bytes.

-This custom server only accepts GET request by browsers and you can further enhance it by adding implementation for other HTTP methods.
-And since this is a webserver, we want also to have port 80, but then again, you can easily change that in the main method.

 Remember that both servers and browsers can pass data to one another, but typically a browser will always initiate the connection while the server is just always waiting for a connection.